Kille (card game): One-Card Kille (Swap Kille)

-One-Card Kille (Enkortskille), also Swap Kille (Byteskille), is the traditional game of chance played with Kille cards and may be played by 3 to 13 participants.
+One-Card Kille (Enkortskille), also Swap Kille (Byteskille), is the traditional game of chance played with Kille cards.
+It is played for money and may be played by 3 to 12 participants.

+Before each deal, each player puts the same amount of money into the pot.
 Dealer gives one card to each player.
 The objective is not to have the lowest ranking card after all players have had the opportunity to exchange cards.
 The one with the lowest card is knocked out, but there are other ways to be knocked out before the cards are finally exposed.

 Play is clockwise starting with the player to the left of the dealer.
 In turn, players may exchange their card with the person sitting to the left, and in that case say "switch" (byte) and push the card forward.
-A player who does not want to exchange cards, says "satisfied" (nöjd) and slaps the table.
+Players who at their turn do not want to exchange cards, say "satisfied" (nöjd) and slap the table.
 With a few exceptions, the exchange is made with the cards face down.
 The exchange is not always carried out.
 If the player to the left has one of the cards below, it is exposed while saying a set phrase: